cculma/Dreger_2022/README.md

 |   loc  |   3   |
 |   env  |   22  |

-Cuts haverst) depended of the year and location.
-During 2018 the field was established and only three cuts were done.
+Cuts (harvest) depended on the year and location.
+In 2018 the field was established and only three cuts were done.

-Table S10.
 Harvest interval by year and location.
-Three-cut system was applied in 2018 in all locations.
-Four-cut system was applied in ID 2019 and in OR 2019.
-Five-cut system was applied in WA in 2019.
+Three-cut system was used in 2018 in all locations.
+Four-cut system was used in ID 2019 and in OR 2019.
+Five-cut system was used in WA in 2019.

 | Year  |    ID   |    OR   |     WA    |
 |:-----:|:-------:|:-------:|:---------:|
 |  2018 | 1,2,3,− | 1,2,3,− | 1,2,3,−,− |
 |  2019 | 1,2,3,4 | 1,2,3,4 | 1,2,3,4,5 |

-17 quality traits were collected.
-There are env where some traits were not collected:
+17 quality traits were collected (analyzed).
+There are environments where some traits were not collected:

 | num |   Trait  | 2018_1 | 2018_2 | 2018_3 | 2019_1 | 2019_2 | 2019_3 | 2019_4 | 2019_5 |
 |:---:|:--------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|